Neroi-Stack/MCP-TRPG-Game/README.md

 	- Example HTTP requests in `MCPTRPGGame.http` for quick API testing.

 - **Instant Game Start for Players:**
-  - Players can simply input "I want to start playing" to immediately begin a new TRPG adventure, with the LLM Keeper guiding the session from the start.
+  - Players can simply input "I want to start playing TRPG" to immediately begin a new TRPG adventure, with the LLM Keeper guiding the session from the start.

 - **Language Support:**
 	- Currently, the main supported language is Traditional Chinese (zh-TW).